Ngawi (town): Topography

 Ngawi is located in the center of the northern part of Ngawi Regency.
 The area is directly adjacent to Kasreman and Pangkur Districts to the east, Kwadungan and Geneng Districts to the south, Paron District in the west and Pitu and Margomulyo Districts in the north.
 The majority of the Ngawi District area is lowland, namely 72.08% with an altitude between 43 – 57 meters above sea level, while the rest are hilly areas, namely 27.92% which are in the northern Ngawi region, namely Kerek Village, Ngawi Villy, Banyuurip Village and some areas Karangtengah Prandon Village north with an altitude between 57 – 133 meters above sea level.
-Soil structure in Ngawi consists of alluvial soil, the result of river deposits Solo river and Madiun river, in the north and northeast there are hills which are included in the Kendeng mountain area which contains high levels of lime because the majority of the land in Ngawi to the north and northeast is in the form of less fertile rocky soil.
+Soil structure in Ngawi consists of alluvial soil, the result of river deposits Solo River and Madiun river, in the north and northeast there are hills which are included in the Kendeng mountain area which contains high levels of lime because the majority of the land in Ngawi to the north and northeast is in the form of less fertile rocky soil.
 In Ngawi there are two large rivers namely Solo river and Madiun river.
 The Madiun River is one of the two main rivers that divide parts of the Ngawi region namely Ngawi District to the west and Ngawi District to the east or what is often called the ancient Ngawi region.
 Paddy fields and plantations are located in the western, southern and eastern regions of the city's Ngawi District while the forest area is in the north of Ngawi which is directly adjacent to Margomulyo.

 Climate

 The climate in Ngawi District is a tropical climate, similar to the climate in Ngawi Regency.
-The temperature, weather, rainfall and humidity in the Ngawi City sub-district are not much different from the climate in Ngawi Regency.
+The temperature, weather, rainfall and humidity in the Ngawi District are not much different from the climate in Ngawi Regency.
 But the difference is only a few numbers.
-Based on Koppen climate classification, Ngawi city sub-district is included in the wet and dry tropical climate category (Aw) with two seasons in a year namely rainy season and dry season.
+Based on Köppen climate classification, Ngawi District is included in the wet and dry tropical climate category (Aw) with two seasons in a year namely rainy season and dry season.
 Rainfall in Ngawi averages 163 mm per month and 1,951 mm per year.
 The highest rainfall above 200 mm occurs from January to March and November to December.
 The average air temperature in Ngawi ranges from 24.7 °C to 29.8 °C.

 Government

-Ngawi is led by a sub-district head who is then assisted by a sub-district secretary or secretariat in carrying out his duties.
-The current head of the Ngawi city sub-district is Eko Yudo Nurcahyo, who has served since 2021 and is assisted by a sub-district secretary named Indah Puspowati.
+Ngawi is led by a district head who is then assisted by a district secretary or secretariat in carrying out his duties.
+The current head of the Ngawi District is Dodi Aprilasetia, who has served since 2022 and is assisted by a district secretary named Agung Wahyu Wibowo.

 Administrative region

-Administratively, the Ngawi District area has 12 villages (desa) and 4 urban village/ward (kelurahan) which are divided into 86 hamlets (dusun) or neighborhoods (lingkungan).
+Administratively, the Ngawi District area has 12 rural villages (desa) and 4 urban villages (kelurahan) which are divided into 86 hamlets (dusun) or neighborhoods (lingkungan).

-The following is a list of names of villages and sub-districts located in Ngawi District:
+The following is a list of names of the villages (desa and kelurahan) located in Ngawi District: